uviclibraries/html-css/act-4.md

         <img src="images/act-4/css-class.jpg" alt="css class" style="width:720px;">

 5.  **HTML and Divisions**
-    -   The “div” tag, written in html as **<div></div>**, stands for division.
+    -   The “div” tag, written in HTML as **<div></div>**, stands for division.
 All it does is define sections within our code.
 Alone, it doesn’t do much.
 However, with CSS it helps organize our content into groups
-    -   By applying a class to division tags we can change a section of code that can apply to everything between the opening and closing tag.
+    -   By applying a class to **<div>** tag we can change everything between the opening and closing tag.
     -   In the Zuko example I’ve added a div class to my nested list.
 This way, I can change the items in my list without affecting the main list or even other lists I may have.

         <img src="images/act-4/div.jpg" alt="div example" style="width:720px;">

-    -   The top image is from the html code and the bottom is the corresponding CSS code.
-The text is now bold and not italicized.
-    -   Division tags can also take advantage of precedence, A division tag enclosed within another division tag has higher precedence than the outside division tag.
+    -   Division tags can also take advantage of precedence.
+A division tag enclosed within another division tag has higher precedence than the outside division tag.
 6.  **CSS Flexible Boxes**
     -   Despite all the changes we’ve made, nothing has really moved around yet.
 This is where flexible boxes or flexbox comes in.
     -   Flexbox is a simple and powerful way to organize a webpage.

         <img src="images/act-4/flex.png" alt="flex container" style="float:right;width:90px;margin-left:20px;">

-    -   Flexbox works by separating each item into their own box.
+    -   Flexbox works by separating each item into its own box.
 These boxes can then be told how to behave and organize themselves even when viewed from different screen sizes (think a computer screen compared to a smartphone screen).
     -   HTML defaults to listing everything, one below the other (see right).
     -   Let's start by adding a flex container to our body tag in CSS.
         Add the following in your CSS file: